 - the wider developmental impacts of the energy activities.

-To measure the outcome and impact of projects, EnDev has set up a results-based monitoring system.
+To measure the outcome and impact of projects, EnDev has set up an outcome-based monitoring system.
 This is key to EnDev’s successful programme management.
 For further information take a look at EnDev’s Monitoring.